-Fiduga Limited employees over 800 workers who are all on full time jobs.
+Fiduga Limited employees over 600 workers who are all on full time workers.

-Fiduga limited is an ISO 9001:2015, MPS-GAP and ABC Certified and qualified free Zone Authority Certification in Uganda.
+Fiduga limited is an ISO 9001:2015, MPS-GAP, SQ and ABC Certified and qualified free Zone Authority Certification in Uganda.
 Currently we have 18 hectares in full production and export over 500 million cuttings to the world markets annually.

-This Corporate Sustainability Report 2019-2020 informs stakeholders about the course of the financial year 2019/2020 and summarizes the way the company has handled corporate responsibility and sustainability issues.
+This Corporate Sustainability Report 2020-2021 informs stakeholders about the course of the financial year 2020/2021 and summarizes the way the company has handled corporate responsibility and sustainability issues.
 In the previous year, the company has intensified its dialogue with relevant stakeholder groups in preparation for this latest report.